JOELKUNDU/Zenc-command-line-file-encrypter-decryptor/README.md

 <h3>Method 2:</h3>
        - Take the source file from the src file and paste it in an IDE.<br>
-       - Make sure u set the c++ standard to stdc++17 and have cryptopp installed
+       - Make sure u set the c++ standard to stdc++17 and have cryptopp installed<Br>
-       - compile and use the exe just like before.<br>
+       - compile and use the output. (refer bellow for exampple commands)<br>
+       - If you change the output name from Zenc then replace Zenc from the commands given bellow with your output name.<br>
        <b>(Preferably use this)</b>
 <h2>Encryption modes supported:</h2>
 1. AES-GCM with 2k tables<br>